Bachelor of Computer Science

 It the science that specializes in applying the knowledge from computer and math on all different knowledge disciplines besides the ability to identify problems and issues and know their requirements and build suitable algorithms for them using computers to develop the appropriate solution by designing, implementing, evaluating and preserving the computer-based systems using programming languages to satisfy the required needs.

 Studying the computer science specialization leads to rabid changes in the technological environment, courses learned by students in this field enable them to operate many programs in the uses of computer industry, and it provides general glance from many fields, like: computer science theories, computer network systems, software integration, computer system design, and some common subjects, like: physics, networking science, calculus, computer programming and data structures.

-K3: Extend knowledge in principles, concepts and theories in science, mathematics and physics.
+- Define principles, concepts, theories in science, mathematics and physics.

 Graduates of the Computer Science Program will have a variety of career opportunities both in academic and industry, including, but not limited to, the following: